pangenome/sweepga/docs/fastga_pangenome_analysis.typ

 === Why Self-Alignment Finds More Homology

 Regular `-f 70` finds 483.3 Mb matched bases versus 479.7 Mb for all-pairs—3.6 Mb more homology despite being 10.4× faster.
-This suggests a qualitative advantage beyond runtime: the global sorted view may detect matches that pairwise comparisons miss.

-When all k-mers are sorted together, repetitive elements shared across multiple genomes appear as clusters.
-These clusters encode multi-way relationships that pairwise alignment cannot exploit.
-The frequency threshold `-f 10×H` allows these shared repetitive k-mers to contribute seeds, enabling alignment through regions that pairwise mode filters out.
+The cause is unclear: it may reflect the global sorted view detecting matches that pairwise comparisons miss, or it may be an artifact of subtly different filtering semantics (global `-f 70` vs per-pair `-f 10` are not perfectly equivalent).
+The difference is small (~0.7%) and both modes achieve excellent coverage.

 === Implementation Verification